 Memory Game in Speech and Language Therapy

-Using LessonPix.com,therapists can easily create fun Memory Games using pictures that you selelct.
+Using LessonPix.com,therapists can easily create fun Memory Games.
 It is as easy as 1 - 2 - 3!

 - Select the pictures you want for your game and press the "Create Materials" button.

 - Select pictures from our Clip Art library.

 - Try the SoundFinder to find pictures with the sounds you need at the beginning, middle or end of words.